There are plenty of wildlife parks in the Brisbane/South East corner area, and they all have Koalas for you to see and other native animals.

 Marsupials

-Here you can view the operating and recuperating rooms.
-You can see all the excellent work that the hospital does for the local wildlife and their own in the Zoo.
+Here, you can view the operating and recuperating rooms.
+You can also see all the excellent work that the hospital does for the local wildlife and its own in the Zoo.

 Getting There